Johann Chua: Career

 In October 2011, Johann Chua was ninth at the BSCP National Open Pool Championships Overall.
 In December, he finished 17th at the Manny Pacquiao International Ten-ball championship held in General Santos.
-In November 2012 he achieved his first major international success with third place at the Japan Open.
+In November 2012, he achieved his first major international success with third place at the Japan Open.
 In 2013, he finished 17th at the China Open.
 He was third again at the Japan Open 2013.

-In 2014, Chua managed to reach the top 16 in the China Open but would lose to the Taiwanese Chang Jung-Lin.
-At the 2014 WPA World Nine-ball Championship that took place a few days later, he reached the quarterfinal round of world championship for the first time; however, he was defeated by his countryman Elmer Haya.
-In September 2014 Chua was seventh place in the Manny Pacquiao Cup.
+In 2014, Chua reached the last 16 in the China Open but lost to the Taiwanese Chang Jung-lin.
+At the 2014 WPA World Nine-ball Championship that took place a few days later, he reached the quarterfinal round of the World Championship for the first time; he was defeated by his countryman Elmer Haya.
+In September 2014, Chua was seventh in the Manny Pacquiao Cup.

-At the 2015 WPA World Ten-ball Championship, he reached the quarter-finals after defeating Ralf Souquet, Wang Can and Lee Van Corteza but unfortunately stopped by David Alcaide, 11–9 in the quarter-finals.
-At the 2015 WPA World Nine-ball Championship he lost to Yukio Akakariyama in the round of the last 64.
+At the 2015 WPA World Ten-ball Championship, he reached the quarter-finals after defeating Ralf Souquet, Wang Can and Lee Vann Corteza, but was beaten by David Alcaide 11–9.
+At the 2015 WPA World Nine-ball Championship he lost to Yukio Akakariyama in the round of 64.
 In November 2015, Chua defeated Ralf Souquet, Lo Li-wen, Shane Van Boening, and fellow countryman Ronato Alcano 7–11 in the finals to clinch the All Japan Championship title, his first international title.

-In 2017, Chua settled for bronze medal at the Southeast Asian Games held in Malaysia after falling behind Duong Quoc Hoang of Vietnam in the semifinals.
-In September of that year, Chua, with partner Warren Kiamco, brought home the bronze medal in the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
-Before that year ended, Chua snatched his second All Japan Championship title after defeating compatriot Jundel Mazon, 11–2.
-He is currently ranked 13th by the World Pool-Billiard Association.
+In 2017, Chua won a bronze medal at the Southeast Asian Games held in Malaysia after falling behind Duong Quoc Hoang of Vietnam in the semifinals.
+In September of that year, Chua, with partner Warren Kiamco, won the bronze medal in the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
+Before that year ended, Chua claimed his second All Japan Championship title after defeating compatriot Jundel Mazon 11–2.

-In 2021, Chua won his first SEA games gold medal after beating compatriot Carlo Biado in the all-Filipino men's Nine-ball singles final, 9–6, at the Ha Dong District Sporting Hall in Hanoi Vietnam.
+In 2021, Chua won his first SEA games gold medal after beating compatriot Carlo Biado in the all-Filipino men's Nine-ball singles final 9–6 at the Ha Dong District Sporting Hall in Hanoi Vietnam.
+"I was really nervous.

-“Sobra and kaba ko.
-First time ko lumaban sa finals dito sa SEA Games.
-Hindi ako maka-get over.
-Iba talaga pag flag and country” ("I was really nervous.
 It’s my first time to compete in the SEA Games finals.
 I can’t get over it.
-It’s really different playing for flag and country"), said Chua.
+It’s really different playing for flag and country", said Chua.

-In the same event, Carlo Biado defeated Chua 9–3 in the men’s Ten-ball singles event.
+In the same event, Carlo Biado defeated Chua 9–3 in the men's Ten-ball singles event.